Real People. Real Stories: Teigan's Story

-Tiegan lives in Gippsland Victoria, Australia, and was diagnosed in 2021 with Refsum Disease.
+Teigan lives in Gippsland Victoria, Australia, and was diagnosed in 2021 with Refsum Disease.
 Her journey was not an easy one for a young woman, and she graciously agreed to share her story with the Global DARE Foundation.
-Here is Tiegan’s story.
+Here is Teigan’s story.

 When and how were you first diagnosed with Refsum?